 AM includes a global filter to harden protection against cross-site request forgery (CSRF) attacks.
 The filter

 json/.
 It requires that all requests, other than GET, HEAD, or OPTIONS, include at

 This header specifies which version of the REST API to use.
 Use this header in your requests to ensure future changes to the API do not affect your clients.

-For more information about API versioning, see REST API Versioning.
+For more information about API versioning, see REST API versions.

-Failure to include at least one of the headers would cause the REST call to fail with a
+Failure to include at least one of the headers causes the REST request to fail with a

-To disable the filter, navigate to Configure > Global Services > REST APIs > and turn off Enable CSRF Protection.
+To disable the CSRF filter, go to Configure > Global Services > REST APIs and turn off Enable CSRF Protection.

-json/ endpoint is not vulnerable to CSRF attacks when the filter is disabled, since it requires the
+json/ endpoint is not vulnerable to CSRF attacks when the filter is disabled, because it requires the